woocommerce/woocommerce-subscriptions-preserve-billing-schedule/README.md

 > Note: this plugin was originally made available [via a Gist](https://gist.github.com/thenbrent/7a99fe32fd834c1a98fa46d74700367a).
 It's been moved into this repository because of the discussion and popularity of that gist.

+### Early Renewal Calculations

+Subscriptions offers the ability to allow your customers to [renew subscriptions before their next payment date](https://docs.woocommerce.com/document/subscriptions/version-2-3/#section-5).

+The default behaviour of an early renewal is **extend the next payment date from the existing next payment date**.

+For example, consider an annual subscription with the next payment date of June 1 2018.
+If a customer renews early on the May 1 2019, the next payment date will be rescheduled for June 1 2020, not May 1 2020.

+This is the same behaviour this mini-plugin implements, so there is no change to that early renewal behaviour when this plugin is active.

 ## Requirements

 This plugin requires WooCommerce 2.4 or newer and Subscriptions 2.0 or newer.